mennat1/WavePort-Dapp-Buildspace1/README.md

-# Simple Wave Port Dapp (Buildspace First Project)
+# Simple Wave Portal Dapp (Buildspace First Project)
 ![This is an image for the dapp UI](./dappUI.png)

 ## Brief: